Creating value for stakeholders

 Climate change is not a substantial risk for our business in the near future as its effects have been less extensive in our main markets, the Nordic region, than in other areas of the world.
 Nevertheless, combating climate change plays an important role in our CR program because it is the greatest threat to sustainable development globally.

 The executives are responsible for managing risks related to corporate responsibility and reacting actcordingly.
 Nordic Morning Group's board of directors has approved the risk management methods applied by the executives.
 The executives assesses the likelihood and significance of each risk.
 The board of directors also monitors and assesses risks that have been categorized as significant.

-Our CR agenda is set according to acknowledged policies and guidelines.
+Our Corporate Responsibility (CR) agenda is set according to acknowledged policies and guidelines.
 We comply with the principles of internationally-recognized standards, such as the UN Global Compact and the ISO 14001 environmental management standard.
 Our reporting complies with the CR reporting recommendations established in 2011 for companies owned by the Finnish state and the instructions given for the tax footprint in 2014.

 The ultimate goal of Nordic Morning Group’s board of directors, the board committees and CEO is to operate the business in a responsible way.

 In group governance and reporting, Nordic Morning Group pursues integrity, transparency and accountability.
 For example, we are open about the incentives and compensation for the CEO and corporate executives.

 Audits and controls carried out by external parties help to create openness.
 Nordic Morning Group’s production companies publish environmental reports annually and prepare reports for authorities.

 We voluntarily participate in environmental programs involving reporting to third parties.
 This includes the ISO 14001 environmental management system and the Nordic Ecolabel.
 These third parties also review our environmental calculations.